-Juan Pablo Gonzalez grew up in the small town of Loja, Spain.
+Juan Pablo Gonzalez grew up in the small city of Granada in Loja, Spain.
 He comes from a supportive, attentive family and has a younger sister.
-From a young age, Gonzalez loved the bike and the freedom, competition and social network it provided.
-He won numerous races but eventually stepped away from the sport as he got older to focus on his studies.
-It wasn’t until he heard about the world’s first all-diabetes pro cycling team that he returned to his childhood passion.
+From a young age, Gonzalez loved the bike and valued the environment that surrounds the world of professional cycling including values, discipline, and talent.

-At age 16, Gonzalez read on Facebook about Team Novo Nordisk.
-He began reaching out to the Spaniards on the team and Brais Dacal let him know about the team’s summer Talent ID camps in the United States.
-Speaking no English, Gonzalez flew to the camp and based on his performance was invited to join the team’s development program.
+At age 16, Gonzalez read about Team Novo Nordisk on Facebook, which inspired him to return to his childhood passion.
+He began reaching out to the Spaniards on the team, and Brais Dacal let him know about the team’s summer Talent ID camps in the United States.
+Gonzalez flew to the camp and based on his performance was invited to join the team’s development program.